moritzWa/moritz-digital/content/blog/reading.md

 ## Improved reading speed

 The increased reading speed is achieved by reducing regressive saccades (eye movement).
 These unintended reflexive eye movements are driven by our brain trying to achieve 100% prediction accuracy and understanding.
-In some cases, this is useful to "re-encode" it or further process the content, but often it is redundant since the meaning of a viewed word will often be revealed by reading the following text and context.
-He also identifies other effects such as unconscious back-skipping, visual wanderings, and conscious regressions.
+In some cases, this is useful to "re-encode" the content or further process it, but often it is redundant since the meaning of a viewed word will often come apparent by reading the following text and context.
+In his book on [Speedreading, Tony Buzan](https://www.amazon.com/Speed-Reading-Third-Tony-Buzan/dp/0452266041) lists other effects such as unconscious back-skipping, visual wanderings, and conscious regressions.

-I first read about these a few years back in the context of speed reading.
-Here the author recommended using a metronome, reading each line at the metronome rate, guiding the eyes using a stick, and gradually increasing the metronome rate.
+Here Buzan also recommended using a metronome, reading each line at the metronome rate, guiding the eyes using a stick, and gradually increasing the metronome rate.

 ![](./speedreading_stick.png)